Orientation, Disorientation, Reorientation

 Called out of Egypt to do God’s will

-The babies who died at the hands of Herod's insane rage have been called "the Holy Innocents" in church practice.
-But this is not just a story of long ago and far away.
-There are "holy innocents" in our world today, the babies and children at our mercy in our public life, who suffer from the lack of clean air and water, medical care, good schools; the holy innocents who suffer in war, who endure violence in their homes and neighborhoods, who have no voice in the life of our community?
+The babies who died at the hands of Herod’s insane rage have been called “the Holy Innocents” in church practice.
+Who are the “holy innocents” in our world today?
+Who are the babies and children at our mercy in our public life, who suffer from the lack of clean air and water, medical care, good schools?
+Who are the holy innocents who suffer in war, who endure violence in their homes and neighborhoods, who have no voice in the life of our community?
 Do we weep and wail, or simply read about them, and then turn the page, and move on with our lives?

 Power never sits easy on its throne